braze-inc/braze-docs/_includes/campaign_analytics.md

 {% if include.channel == "whatsapp" %}
 {% alert note %}
 The WhatsApp channel includes read rate.
-This metric is only delivered for users with read reciepts on, which can vary.
+This metric is only delivered for users with read receipts on, which can vary.
 {% endalert %}
 {% endif %}